designsystemau/gold-design-system/DEVELOPING.md

     nvm use

+Configure the monorepo:

+    npm run bootstrap

+Work on modules individually:

+    cd packages/buttons
+    npm run watch

 ## Publishing

-Publishing is automated on merge to `main`.
+Publishing to npm is automated, but requires developers to add [Changesets](https://github.com/atlassian/changesets):

-### Steps

-Record changes made to packages that will form a changelog, using the [Changesets](https://github.com/atlassian/changesets) CLI:
+Record changes made to packages that will form a changelog, using the  CLI:

     npm run changeset

-Update package version numbers:

-    npm run pkgs:version

-Build assets and then publish to npm:

-    npm run pkgs:release